qiaoxueshi/EasySequence/README.md

 ### Transfer

-- An object which conforms to `EZSTransfer` protocol can get an instance which transfer from `EZSequence`.
+- An object which conforms to `EZSTransfer` protocol can get an instance which transfer from `EZSequence`.

 ### Thread-Safety Type